barduinor/box-workshop-python/README.md

 width=40%;>

-# Box Python workshop project
+# Box Python Workshops
-This project contains exercises on how to use the Box Python SDK to interact with the Box API.
+This project contains workshops on how to use the Box Python SDK to interact with the Box API.

 ## Box configuration steps

-1. Create a Box free account if you don't already have one.
+1. Create a [Box free account](https://www.box.com/pricing/individual) if you don't already have one.
 2. Complete the registration process for a Box developer account.
 3. Making sure you're logged in navigate to the [Box Developer Console](https://app.box.com/developers/console).
 This will activate your developer account.
 4. Create a new Box application.
 Select Custom App, fill in the form and then click Next.